 Repeaters and routers.
 Wireless technology has expanded communication options considerably, but without cell towers or repeaters along the way, most wireless devices won't be able to send messages very far, if at all.
 Sparsely populated areas may not contain enough customers to justify the expense of constructing towers.
-Installing wireless routers and repeaters throughout a campus or community, in some cases as joint projects with municipalities, can make going wireless a viable option.
-If indoor reception is a problem, Radiax cable (discussed earlier) could be the solution.
-Wireless mesh systems can extend wireless capacity throughout a campus.
+Installing wireless routers and repeaters throughout a campus or community, in some cases as joint projects with municipalities or emergency responders, can make going wireless a viable option.
+If indoor reception is a problem, see the earlier discussions under cell phones and radios.
+Wireless routers or mesh networks can extend wireless capacity throughout a campus or geographic area.
+For example, during the 2008 Olympics, 38 square miles of downtown Beijing were served by 1,000 networked wireless cameras.
+Mesh networks send information between multiple nodes, with built in redundancy, so that if one path fails another can cover for it.

 Intercoms.
 Intercoms can be integrated into school telephone systems or can be free-standing products.
 They should make it possible to make announcements school-wide as well as more selectively.
 Intercoms can be augmented with cameras and call-buttons at entries.
-Visitors can buzz the office and request admittance - a nice feature when concerned about unwelcome visitors or when unable to actively supervise an entry.
+Visitors can buzz the office and request admittance, a nice feature when concerned about unwelcome visitors or when unable to actively supervise an entry.
 Wireless technology may offer some cost savings in installing new systems, and existing WAN or LAN systems can provide a framework that new intercoms can tap into.

 Public address systems.
-Portable PA systems can be moved as needed.
-They may include wireless microphones that clip onto speakers' clothing, or they can use handheld microphones.
+These can be hardwired and installed in fixed locations or they can be portable.
+Portable systems may include wireless microphones that clip onto speakers' clothing, or they can use handheld microphones.
 Systems can be plugged into conventional outlets or can run on rechargeable batteries.
 Wheeled cases are useful for hauling systems across campus.
+The town of Blackwood, in South Wales, is installing loudspeakers directly linked to monitored security cameras.
+Operators will be able to speak directly to people in view, deterring misbehavior or offering assistance.